Academic Programs

 THE FACULTY

-Assistant Professors: Marina Cuzovic Severn
+Associate Professors: Hsin-Fu Chiu, Marina Cuzovic Severn

-Emeriti: Alfred F. Michael Atlee, Abdallah J. Beddawi, Dale Carter, Joseph A. Chrzanowski, Domnita Dumitrescu, Alfonso Gonzalez, Kylie Hsu, Kazumitsu Kato, Françoise M. Pasques, Elena Retzer, Sachiko Matsunaga, Elba Torres de Peralta, Hildebrando Villarreal, Yoshiko Yokota
+Emeriti: Alfred F. Michael Atlee, Abdallah J. Beddawi, Dale Carter, Joseph A. Chrzanowski, Domnita Dumitrescu, Alfonso Gonzalez, Kylie Hsu, Kazumitsu Kato, Françoise M. Pasques, Elena Retzer, Sachiko Matsunaga, Alejandro Solomianski, Elba Torres de Peralta, Hildebrando Villarreal, Yoshiko Yokota

 ADVISEMENT